-(6) Delivery charges. - Charges imposed by the retailer for preparation and delivery of personal property or services to a location designated by the consumer.
+(39) Delivery charges. - Charges imposed by the retailer for preparation and delivery of an item to a location designated by the consumer.

 a.
 Is recognized in the United States Pharmacopoeia, Homeopathic Pharmacopoeia of the United States, or National Formulary.

 b.
 Is intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease.